Skip to content

 end

-As resources grow, declare the structure explicitly to get full control:
+As a resource grows, declare the structure explicitly to get full control:

 ruby